chnynf/data-science-notes/data-science-notes.md

 $$n = (\frac{Z\sigma}{E})^2$$
 *Sigma is the population standard deviation, but is estimated based on sample.
 The unbiased estimation of population variance using sample is calculated as the sum of (x - mean)^2 divided by n-1 instead of n.

-In the case dichotomous outcomes, sigma squared in the above formula can be swapped to p(1-p), which is equal to the variance of a binary vector.
+In the case of dichotomous outcomes, sigma squared in the above formula can be swapped to p(1-p), which is equal to the variance of a binary vector.

 In the case of two samples, referring to the formulas above in the [Confidence Interval for Two Independent Samples](#Confidence-Interval-for-Two-Independent-Samples).
 A similar formula to calculate n can be derived.